-Handel rips West Coast donors 'buying' seat in Georgia race; Palmetto contest takes 2nd billing
+Georgia race: Handel rips West Coast donors 'buying' seat; SC contest takes 2nd billing

 More than $50 million has been spent on the two candidates in the special election runoff.
 In terms of individual donations, Ossoff has vastly outpaced Handel, with nearly $24 million to her $4.5 million – millions more was spent by outside groups.

 Most of Ossoff’s money has come from out of state, especially from states like California and New York.
-An Atlanta Journal Constitution analysis showed just 3.5 percent of his donations between the end of March and May came from Georgia.
+An Atlanta Journal-Constitution analysis showed just 3.5 percent of his donations between the end of March and May came from Georgia.

 Handel has also benefited from outside spending, but it mostly hasn’t come to her campaign directly.
 Rather, groups like the Congressional Leadership Fund, a political action committee backed by House Speaker Paul Ryan, have spent millions on her behalf.